 - Guide 1: How to Remove Edge Virus from Windows.

-- Guide 2: Get rid of Edge Virus from Mac OS X.
+- Guide 2: Get rid of Edge Virus on Mac OS X.

-- Guide 3: Remove Edge Virus from Google Chrome.
+- Guide 3: Remove Edge Virus in Google Chrome.

 - Guide 4: Erase Edge Virus from Mozilla Firefox.

 - Guide 5: Uninstall Edge Virus from Microsoft Edge.